Victoria Memorial, London: Later uses

 As part of the celebrations of the Golden Jubilee of Elizabeth II, the Victoria Memorial (along with areas in Green Park and Buckingham Palace) was used as a platform for a fireworks display which lasted fourteen minutes with a total of two and three-quarter tonnes of fireworks used.
 In addition, water jets were added to the fountains in the Victoria Memorial, which fired water 40 ft up into the air.
 This display followed a concert held in the Palace forecourt.

 It was announced in February 2012 that the Victoria Memorial would form the centrepiece of the stage for Queen Elizabeth II's Diamond Jubilee Concert on 4 June that year.
 Platforms designed by Mark Fisher were built around the memorial at a cost of £200,000, and were constructed in two weeks.
-A number of performers appeared from across the sixty years of Queen Elizabeth II's reign, including Gary Barlow, Tom Jones, Elton John, Jessie J, Madness, Dame Shirley Bassey and Paul McCartney.
+A number of performers appeared from across the sixty years of Queen Elizabeth II's reign, including organiser Gary Barlow, Tom Jones, Elton John, Cliff Richard, Jessie J, Madness, Dame Shirley Bassey and Paul McCartney.
 Tickets were free and allocated by public ballot; and in addition to being seen live by the 10,000 fans in attendance, the event was broadcast by the BBC and highlights were shown in the United States on ABC.

 Later in 2012, the memorial marked the end of "Our Greatest Team Parade" on 10 September 2012.
 This parade celebrated the successes of the British teams at the 2012 Summer Olympics and Paralympics.
 There were 21 floats holding a total of around 800 athletes, and it was estimated that around a million members of the public cheered them on.
 The area from Admiralty Arch to the Victoria Memorial down the Mall was reserved for ticket holders.
 After the arrival at the Victoria Memorial, there was a flypast by helicopters of the Royal Air Force, as well as a British Airways jet and a flight of the Red Arrows.
 During the games, the Mall and the Victoria Memorial had been used as the finishing point for the Marathon, as well as being on the triathlon route.

 The memorial was damaged by anti-austerity protesters during the "Million Mask March" on 5 November 2013, which took place in central London focused on Trafalgar Square and outside Buckingham Palace.
 During the following year's protests, the memorial was guarded by police officers.